the-mvm/the-mvm.github.io/_posts/2023-08-18-Leveraging-csharp-foreach-loop.md

 };
 ```

-> NOTE: Please check my other article "[Array iteration performance in C#](https://aalmada.github.io/Array-iteration-performance-in-csharp.html)" where I analyze into more detail this case.
+> Please check my other article "Array iteration performance in C#" where I analyze into more detail this case.

 The only issue with using `foreach` on arrays is that it only allows full traversal.
 If you want to traverse only a portion of the array, you can create an instance of `ArraySegment<T>` or `Span<T>` and use `foreach` to traverse it.

-> NOTE: Check my other article "[ArraySegment<T> iteration performance in C#](https://aalmada.github.io/ArraySegment-iteration-performance.html)" to understand the differences between `ArraySegment<T>` and `Span<T>`.

 Both `Span<T>` and `ReadOnlySpan<T>` support passing items by reference.
-Don't forget to use the `ref` keyword when traversing these types using `foreach`.
+Don't forget to use the `ref` keyword when traversing these types using foreach.

-> NOTE: [I've implemented a Roslyn Analyzer](https://github.com/NetFabric/NetFabric.Hyperlinq.Analyzer) that includes a rule that warns you when `ref` and `ref readonly` can be used.
-Install it to get this and several many other rules related to the used of `foreach`.
+> [I've implemented a Roslyn Analyzer](https://github.com/NetFabric/NetFabric.Hyperlinq.Analyzer) that includes a rule that warns you when ref and ref readonly can be used.
+Install it to get this and several many other rules related to the used of foreach.

-## Conclusions
+# Conclusions

 `foreach` has a very simple and clear syntax.
 We saw here that the C# compiler adapts the generated code to the type of collection.

 When declaring a new collection type, you should adjust its enumeration code so that `foreach` can take full advantage of it.